 Sharon Bort,Riverway Project Participant

 "Riverway is about creating new meaning from old memories—tunes and prayers I grew up with, sung in new ways with new people in new spaces.
 It’s potential as a creative, generative space in Boston is emerging in a new way.
 I love meeting and working with all of the folks who are constantly reinventing this community."

 Riverway Project Events

-In October, we are launching registration so that we can ensure the best welcoming experience possible, and to make sure we have enough food for all.
+We have launched registration so that we can ensure the best welcoming experience possible and make sure we have enough food for all.
 When you arrive, we will have a name-tag printed for you.
 Whether you are a long time participant or new to Boston, thanks for your understanding and patience as we implement this new way of getting to know our community!
 Pre-register here to let us know you’re coming.

 7:00 p.m.
 Pre-Shabbat Schmooze (wine and cheese)

 This is a great intro to the Riverway community and a good place to meet other cool people looking to “do Jewish” in Boston”

 shabbat in the ‘bridge, an innovation started in June 2017, is designed to offer a Riverway Project Shabbat experience for the burgeoning Riverway Project community who live on the Red Line.
 With about 65 pre-registered attendees, we connect in a more intimate setting for an evening of music, reflection, prayer, and connection, followed by Shabbat dinner and drinks.
 The evening is meant to bring together people in Cambridge/Somerville and beyond for a progressive Shabbat experience.